jiang18/mph/minque.md

 ```
 --save_memory
 ```
 This flag enables the memory-saving mode.
-This mode does not necessarily reduce speed, particularly on a solid-state drive.
+This mode is not necessarily slower, particularly on a solid-state drive.

 ---